Frequently Asked Questions (FAQs)

 What do I have to do to begin a lawsuit?

 In medical device litigation, we must prove from medical records the name of the medical device implanted.
 This product ID should appear in the operating room records or the report of operation.
 In pharmaceutical litigation, the pharmacy dispensing the drug will have a copy of the records.
-To have this medical proof to file the claim, we assist in obtaining your medical records for you after you sign a contract and a medical request.
+To have this medical proof to file the claim, we assist in obtaining your medical records for you after you sign a contract and a medical authorization.
 In limited situations, we may obtain an affidavit from your health care provider if your medical records are not available.
-In drug cases, we need proof of the prescription from the pharmacy that filled the prescription or doctor prescribing the drug.

 Will I sue my doctor?

-In most circumstances, we do not sue your doctor, but will sue the manufacturer.
+In most medical device and pharmaceutical cases, we do not sue your doctor, but will sue the manufacturer.
 Note that most doctors are on the side of the patient and acknowledge they would never have implanted a dangerous medical device or prescribed a dangerous drug had they known of the risks and been warned of the health issues involved.

 Where is my lawsuit filed?